danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 source: /blob/master/Sources/SwiftUIKit/Gestures/ScrollViewGestureButton.swift
 ---

-SwiftUI gestures are complicated, since they can block `ScrollView` gestures and cause scrolling to stop working.
-I've found a way to implement rich view gestures in a way that doesn't block the scrolling.
+SwiftUI gestures are complicated, since they can block the `ScrollView` gestures.
+Let's look at a way to implement rich view gestures in a way that doesn't block the scrolling.

 {% include kankoda/data/open-source.html name="SwiftUIKit" version="0.7.0" %}

-## Post updates
+## Update 2022-11-20

-**2022-11-20** I have added a "Going further" section that describes how to add support for drag gestures, and also added a link to a component that supports detecting and handling presses, releases (inside & outside), long presses, double taps, repeats (press & hold), drag gestures, as well as when gestures end.
+I have added a "Going further" section that describes how to add support for drag gestures, and a link to a ready to use component that supports detecting and all these gestures.

 ## The problem

-I ran into this problem in a project where I need to apply complex gestures to views in a `ScrollView`.
-These gestures conflict with the scroll view, which causes scrolling to stop working.
+I ran into this problem in a project where I need to apply gestures to views in a `ScrollView`.
+These gestures conflict with the scroll gestures, which causes scrolling to stop working.

-To explain, let's say you have a `ScrollView` with a `LazyHStack`, to which you add a bunch of views:
+To explain, let's say you have a horizontal `ScrollView`, to which you add a bunch of views:

 ```swift
 struct MyView: View {